defold/extender/README.md

 # Extender

 Extender is a build server that builds native extensions of the Defold engine.
-The build server can either by run using Docker or as a stand-alone server running on macOS.
+The build server can either by run using Docker or as a standalone server running on macOS.

 * Server description and setup/run instructions - [link](/server/README.md)
 * Debugging FAQ - [link](/README_DEBUGGING.md)